mith83/mith83/README.md

 - 👋 Hi, I’m @mith83
 - 👀 I’m interested in ...
-JS, CSS & PHP
+HTML, CSS, JS & PHP
 - 🌱 I’m currently learning ...
 GitHub
 - 💞️ I’m looking to collaborate on ...
 GitHub
 - 📫 How to reach me ...
 Reach me at successtrending@gmail.com